Skip to content

 The Council and Order

 A Sapa Inca didn't have to decide everything alone.
 He could have advisors, experienced people, and administrators.
-Together, they discussed provisions, work, paths, and important rules.
+Together, they discussed supplies, work, roads, and important rules.

-Such decisions were important so that life in and around Cusco could function better.
+Such decisions were important for life in and around Cusco to function better.
 When many people live together, order and trust are needed.

 Inca Roca organizes supplies and daily life in an early administrative center of Cusco

-Inca Roca is interesting because his story shows that leadership is not just about power.
+Inca Roca is exciting because his story shows that leadership isn't just about power.
 A ruler also had to listen, plan, and ensure that people could work together better in their daily lives.

 • Inca Roca is considered the sixth Sapa Inca.